Open House Festival

 History

-The London Fire Brigade’s Memorial Hall is part of the old LFB Headquarters building at 8 Albert Embankment which was opened on Wednesday 21 July 1937 by King George VI and Queen Elizabeth.
+The London Fire Brigade’s Memorial Hall is part of the former LFB Headquarters building at 8 Albert Embankment which was opened on Wednesday 21 July 1937 by King George VI and Queen Elizabeth.

-The Memorial Hall is a beautiful space that reflects key stages in the history of the Brigade and offers an ongoing focus for the memorialisation of firefighters who have lost their lives in the line of duty, protecting the people of London.
-A service is still held annually on Remembrance Sunday and the Hall is also used for community events.
+The Memorial Hall is a beautiful, reflective space that offers an ongoing focus for the memorialisation of firefighters who have lost their lives in the line of duty, protecting the people of London.

 Listing